Melisa Chase

 A lifelong learner, Melisa has recently completed the Cox Campus Structured Literacy Certificate and a Post Graduate Certificate in Digital and Contemporary Learning at The Mind Lab.
 She also holds a Bachelor of Teaching from Te Wānanga o Aotearoa, as well as Poupou [MP4.1]Karanga and Poupou Huia te Reo qualifications from Te Wānanga o Raukawa.
 She is passionate about supporting kura auraki to honour Te Tiriti o Waitangi and create learning environments where all ākonga can thrive.

-Here is the blog post that Melisa has written to share her thinking with the education sector:
+Below are blog posts Melisa has written to share her thinking with the education sector: